Ground Works/South Dakota Ag in the Classroom

 South Dakota Agriculture in the Classroom:

-Ground Works Midwest has taken the already existing South Dakota Agriculture in the Classroom program and created the South Dakota Road Trip.
+Ground Works has taken the already existing South Dakota Agriculture in the Classroom program and created the South Dakota Road Trip.
 This is an interactive virtual road trip that takes students and classrooms through the history and geography of South Dakota.
 All the while, students are taught the foundations of agriculture as it is rich in South Dakota’s history and current economy.